 Forest Therapy Guide Training

 INFTA sets the standards for and organizes the training of INFTA-Certified Forest Therapy Guides nationally and internationally.
 This is done in close collaboration with members of the INFTA Advisory Board, established research institutes and organizations as part of a dynamic international network.
-Training of INFTA-Certified Forest Therapy Guides is based on the International Core Curriculum for Forest Therapy (ICCFT) designed by INFTA in 2017.
-In the process, the ICCFT was evaluated and validated by over 120 international experts from 20 countries).
+Training of Forest Therapy Guides is based on the International Core Curriculum for Forest Therapy (ICCFT) designed by INFTA in 2017.
+In the process, the ICCFT was evaluated and validated by over 120 international experts from 20 countries.

 INFTA-Certified Forest Therapy Guide training aims to provide learners with the knowledge, competencies and confidence to facilitate high-quality Forest Therapy sessions for a very large spectrum of clients and participants.
 This training offers the opportunity to develop professional and personal leadership, social and interpersonal capacity, and the skills and technical knowledge to contribute to the growing field of research in the area of Forest Therapy as a Public health practice.

 During the mentored and supervised six-months practicum, learners will develop skills and competencies to: